rstudio/shinyuieditor/README.md

   - If spelling is correct, check that you have the required permissions to access the repo.
 ```

-You may need to setup your github PAT to access as the repo is still private.
-However, if you're reading this, you have access.
+You may need to setup your github PAT to access.
 To set this up run `usethis::create_github_token()` in the terminal and follow the prompts.

 **Using remotes?**